 I'm also a self-taught systems administrator with experience ranging from static website hosting (like this one) to repairing Postgres database corruption.
 I do, however, have some formal education in network security.

-I am currently a junior majoring in Computer Science at University of The Pacific in Stockton, California.
+I am currently a university student majoring in Computer Science at University of The Pacific in Stockton, California.

 A list of relevant University-level courses that I've taken: